Severson-Group/AMDC-Firmware/docs/Building-and-Running-Firmware.md

 All done!
 Ready to program AMDC!

+## Ensure `git` Synchronized

+At this point, you are done generating code / importing / exporting / etc. Now we will ensure git sees the correct changes.

-## Discard Changes to AMDC-Firmware
+### Discard changes to AMDC-Firmware

-At this point, your submodule `AMDC-Firmeware` should be clean, i.e. no changes.
+Your submodule `AMDC-Firmeware` should be clean, i.e. no changes.
 Chances are, this is not true.
 Please revert your local changes to `AMDC-Firmware` to make it match the remote version.

 Vivado probably updated the `*.bd` file...
 Simply run: `git restore ...` to put this file back to a clean state.

+### Add `.gitignore` as needed (private user code only)

+Run `git status` in your private user repo.
+You should not see compiled output.
+If git sees changes to the following folders, create a gitignore file so that they are ignored.
+Note that if the above steps were perfectly followed, you shouldn't have to add any gitignores.

+- `.metadata/`
+- `Debug/`
+- `Release/`

 ## Programming AMDC